ImanovFuad/Python/Object-model.md

 In the following sections you will find a brief explanation of PyOWM's object model, with detail about the classes and datastructures of interest.
 For a detailed description of the classes, please refer to the [SW API documentation](https://pyowm.readthedocs.org/).

+# Abstractions

+A few abstract classes are provided in order to allow code reuse for supporting new OWM web API versions and to eventually patch the currently supported ones.

-# The OWM class abstraction
+### The OWM abstract class
 The _OWM_ class is an abstract entry-point to the library.
 Clients can obtain a concrete implementation of this class through a factory method that returns the _OWM_ subclass instance corresponding to the OWM web API version that is specified (or to the latest OWM web API version available).

 In order to leverage the library features, you need to import the OWM factory and then feed it with an API key, if you have one (read [here](http://openweathermap.org/appid) on how to obtain an API key).
 Of course you can change your API Key after object instantiation, if you need.